DHTMLX/docs-suite/docs/tabbar/features.md

-## How to customize DHTMLX Tabbar and change its size
+## How to customize Tabbar and change its size

 In this section you can learn how to customize a Tabbar and configure the size of its tabs.